Taliban take over Afghanistan: What we know and what’s next

 Many fear it could mean a severe rollback of rights.

 Afghan women have made major gains since the overthrow of the Taliban.
 Many are worried they will once again be confined to their homes.
-The Taliban have said they are no longer opposed to women attending school but have not set out a clear policy on women’s rights.
-Afghanistan remains an overwhelmingly conservative country, especially outside major cities, and the status of women often varied, even under Taliban rule.
+The Taliban have said women’s rights will be respected under Islamic law, without providing much detail.
+The status of women varies across the Muslim world and often within a single country.
+Afghanistan has always been very conservative, especially outside major cities.

 ———